 The parent presentations for the 2017-2018 Dual Credit Program were held in the FHS Auditorium on February 23, 2017 and repeated on March 23 at 6:00 pm.
 Attendance by at least one parent/guardian is mandatory at one of these meetings for a student to be considered for the program.

-The TSI for the students who have been cleared to participate will be administered May 16-18, 2017 at FHS.
+The TSI exams for the students who were cleared to participate were administered May 16-18, 2017 at FHS.